ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/how-to-mint-erc721-using-openzeppelin/tutorial.md

 For this we need a pinning service like Pinata.
 So you can make an account on Pinata [here](https://app.pinata.cloud).

 Now, let's get the images ready.
-You might have seen on marketplaces like Opensea NFT's are in a collection like BAYC, CryptoPunks etc.
+You might have seen on marketplaces like OpenSea NFT's are in a collection like BAYC, CryptoPunks etc.

 So do we store links to the metadata of every NFT in the collection?
 The answer is no.

-Openzeppelin has come up with a smart way where you just need to store the prefix of the url where the metadata is stored and the tokenID is appended to it to return the url of the metadata for an individual NFT.
+OpenZeppelin has come up with a smart way where you just need to store the prefix of the url where the metadata is stored and the tokenID is appended to it to return the url of the metadata for an individual NFT.
 For example, if the baseURI is "https://mynft.com/" and if you want the metadata for tokenID 1 the